 Electrical Fire Causes

-Unfortunately, home fires are an all too common occurrence and in a great many cases the root cause is an electrical failure of some kind.
-The causes of electrical fires are many; sometimes it is mechanical failure of an electrical device and sometimes it is from improper usage or design of the electrical system in your home.
+Unfortunately, home fires are an all-too-common occurrence.
+In many cases, the root cause is an electrical failure of some kind, sometimes set off by a mechanical failure of an electrical device, and other times, set off by improper usage or design of the electrical system in your home.

-Nearly all electrical fires can be prevented, though, if we understand the causes of electrical home fires and take appropriate steps to prevent them.
-A little added convenience, saving a couple of dollars - these things aren't worth risking the loss of your home or life from a fire.
+Nearly all electrical fires can be prevented, though, if we understand the causes and take appropriate steps to prevent them.

 Poor Electrical Connections Can Cause a Home Fire

 Any time electricity flows it creates heat.
 Under normal conditions, this heat is minimal - your home wiring is designed and installed to prevent any large amount of heat build-up in the electrical system.
 Sometimes, though, failing equipment or devices create far more heat than they are designed to.
 Some examples might be:

 Loose and worn outlets.
 If cords can be plugged into an outlet very easily or if they simply fall out as time passes, the outlet needs replacement.
 If appliances plugged into an outlet operate only intermittently it can be caused by poor connections either in the outlet itself (outlets with wires plugged into the back of them instead of being secured by a screw will fail with time) or in wire nuts in the box behind the outlet.
 Either tighten the wire nut connections and/or again replace the outlet.

 Like outlets, switches will wear out over time.
 They will usually last for many years, which makes it easy to think they will last forever, but they won't.
 Just like outlets, the wire connections in the back or side of the switch may be loose and, again like an outlet, the switch needs replacement.
 It is also possible that wire nuts are loose behind the switch.

 Old and Corroded Fixtures